M. A. Hashem: Career

-On 8 April 2011, A Dhaka court framed charges against MA Hashem and 8 members of his family and employees on a tax evasion case.
+On 8 April 2011, A Dhaka court framed charges against Hashem and eight members of his family and employees on a tax evasion case.
 The case was filed by National Board of Revenue, which accused them of dodging 5.97 billion taka in taxes from 2006 to 2008.
 Hashem and the other accused pleaded not guilty and demanded justice before the court.
 The two-year period that Hashem was accused of evading tax (2006-2008) is also the same two-year period of the 2006-2008 Bangladesh political crises.

-In 2020, the International Finance Corporation or IFC of the World Bank Group published a report on the private sector in Bangladesh featuring 23 of Bangladesh's top companies based on revenue, MA Hashem's conglomerate Partex Group was on that list.
+In 2020, the International Finance Corporation or IFC of the World Bank Group published a report on the private sector in Bangladesh featuring 23 of Bangladesh's top companies based on revenue, Hashem's conglomerate Partex Group was on that list.

-MA Hashem joined the Board of Trustees of IBAIS University in 2013.
+Hashem joined the board of trustees of IBAIS University in 2013.
 He is a founding member of North South University and also sits on the trustee board.
 In 2019, he became the chairperson of the board of the university.

-Having come from modest backgrounds himself, MA Hashem has set up numerous charitable organisations and is widely acknowledged for his philanthropic work.
+Having come from a modest background himself, Hashem has set up numerous charitable organisations and is widely acknowledged for his philanthropic work.
 He has schools, hospitals, and other non-profit organisations in Noakhali.